Popular Canadian pop singer. The most famous Canadian singers and singers

 Rachel McAdams

-The beauty from "Sherlock Holmes" and "The Great Game" remains true to her homeland.
-The actress continues to live in Toronto, and moves to the USA only for the duration of the filming of the next film.
-Rachel is negotiating with Hollywood agents via Skype.
+The beauty from “Sherlock Holmes” and “The Great Game” remains faithful to her homeland.
+The actress continues to live in Toronto, and moves to the USA only for the duration of filming the next film.
+Rachel conducts negotiations with Hollywood agents via Skype.

 Mike Myers

-Another famous comedian - Mike Myers - also comes from Ontario.
-His parents are from Liverpool, so in addition to Canadian citizenship, Myers also has British citizenship.
+Another famous comedian, Mike Myers, is also from Ontario.
+His parents are from Liverpool, so in addition to his Canadian citizenship, Myers also has British citizenship.
 The most popular films with his participation are Wayne's World and the Austin Powers trilogy.
-Recently, Myers has been filmed infrequently - for the most part, he has been producing and voicing Shrek in the sequels of the cartoon, breeding like mushrooms after the rain.
+Lately, Myers has been acting infrequently - for the most part he has been producing and voicing Shrek in the cartoon sequels that are springing up like mushrooms after rain.

 Ryan Reynolds